 HMS Belfast was launched on St Patrick’s Day, 17 March 1938 by Anne Chamberlain – the wife of then Prime Minister Neville Chamberlain – and spent 24 years in active service.
 The Irish Brigade in 1945 – Brigadier Scott: “We were in the line on St Patrick’s Day.
 ‘Jon’ produced an excellent ‘Two Types’ cartoon in the ‘8th Army News’ depicting an officer wearing a caubeen and hackle cutting a shamrock out of a billiard tablecloth – presumably to make ‘flashes’ for the Irish Brigade.”
 The caption stated – “It may be St Patrick’s Day, but I think that’s going a bit too far”.
 A Veteran’s story of Michael McGuigan’s service with North Irish Horse in WW1 makes for an interesting read for St Patrick’s Day.
-28 records of those who died in service are reminders of the high cost of freedom paid by service-men and women and their families.
+The records of those who died in service on this day are reminders of the high cost of freedom paid by service men and women, and their families.